xyplex3/RedTeamCoin/README.md

 This tool enables security teams to safely and legally demonstrate cryptomining attack scenarios on corporate systems, generate comprehensive impact reports, and validate security controls—all within a controlled environment using an isolated, non-public blockchain.

 **Created by:**
-- Peter Greko, Luciano Krigun, and TKTK
+- Peter Greko, Luciano Krigun, Jayson Grace (@l50), and TKTK

-**Source code reviewed by:**
-- Wes TKTK

 ## Table of Contents